-Theatrical revenue for the three and six months ended June 30, 2011 increased compared to the same periods in 2010 primarily due to an increase in the number of the theatrical releases in our 2011 slate and the strong performance of the second quarter 2011 releases of Fast Five and Bridesmaids.
+Theatrical revenue for the three months ended September 30, 2011 decreased compared to the same period in 2010 primarily due to the strong performance of our prior year release of Despicable Me.
+Theatrical revenue for the nine months ended September 30, 2011 increased compared to the same period in 2010 primarily due to an increase in the number of theatrical releases in our 2011 slate and the strong performance of the second quarter 2011 releases of Fast Five and Bridesmaids.

-Content licensing revenue for the three months ended June 30, 2011 decreased compared to the same period in 2010 primarily due to the timing of when our owned and acquired films were made available to licensees.
-Content licensing revenue for the six months ended June 30, 2011 increased compared to the same period in 2010 primarily due to the timing of when our owned and acquired films were made available to licensees, primarily on free television platforms.
+Content licensing revenue for the three months ended September 30, 2011 decreased compared to the same period in 2010 and increased for the nine months ended September 30, 2011 compared to the prior year.
+The changes for both periods were primarily due to the timing of when our owned and acquired films were made available to licensees.

-Home entertainment revenue for the three and six months ended June 30, 2011 decreased compared to the same periods in 2010 primarily due to declines in DVD sales, both in the U.S. and internationally, resulting from the number and mix of titles released compared to the same periods in 2010 and an overall decline in the DVD market.
+Home entertainment revenue for the three months ended September 30, 2011 increased compared to the same period in 2010 primarily due to the number of new releases in 2011 as well as increased sales primarily related to Fast Five and Bridesmaids in the current year.
+Home entertainment revenue for the nine months ended September 30, 2011 decreased compared to the same period in 2010 primarily due to declines in DVD sales in the U.S. resulting from fewer and a different mix of titles released compared to the same period in 2010 and an overall decline in the DVD market.
 Several factors have contributed to the overall decline in the DVD market, including weak economic conditions, the maturation of the standard-definition DVD format, piracy, and intense competition for consumer discretionary spending and leisure time.
 DVD sales have also been negatively affected by an increasing shift by consumers toward subscription rental services, discount rental kiosks and digital forms of entertainment, such as video on demand services, which generate less revenue per transaction than DVD sales.
-We expect overall home entertainment revenue in 2011 will continue to be negatively affected by an overall decline in DVD sales.
+We expect that overall home entertainment revenue in 2011 will continue to be negatively affected by an overall decline in DVD sales.

-Other revenue for the three and six months ended June 30, 2011 decreased compared to the same periods in 2010 primarily due to decreases in revenue generated from our stage plays.
+Other revenue for the three and nine months ended September 30, 2011 decreased compared to the same periods in 2010 primarily due to decreases in revenue generated from our stage plays as a result of fewer shows.